Leafwing-Studios/fop-rules/docs/character-options/classes/bladesworn.md

 At level 1, you dance across the battlefield in a beautiful whirlwind of deadly steel.
 Once per round, you may spend 1 essence to enhance your basic attacks (including those made using a counterattack).

 When you use this feature, your enhanced basic attacks deal 3 \* Rhythm + Presence additional damage.
 This damage is the same type as the original attack, and like usual, is doubled on a critical hit.
+This effect is not halved if you use a counterattack that halves efficacy, but is affected by changes to efficacy caused by various weapon modes.

 You may use this feature twice per round at level 9, and three times per round at level 17.